 As discussed in Note 1 and Note 3, the Company issued to the shareholders of Atrin 2,949,630 shares of Series A Preferred Stock as partial consideration of the Atrin acquisition.
-Each share of Series A Preferred Stock is convertible into 10 shares of common stock.
+Each share of Series A Preferred Stock is convertible into 10 shares of common stock on a pre-Reverse Stock Split basis.
 The Company held a stockholders' meeting on July 28, 2022 where approval of the conversion of the Series A Preferred Stock into shares of the Company's common stock in accordance with Nasdaq Listing Rule 5635(a) was received.
-As of December 31, 2022, a total of 2,893,403 shares of Series A Preferred Stock was converted into 1,446,701 shares of common stock.
-As of December 31, 2022, a total of 56,227 shares of Series A Preferred Stock remained outstanding.
+As of December 31, 2023, a total of 2,893,403 shares of

+Series A Preferred Stock was converted into 1,446,701 shares of common stock.
+As of December 31, 2023, a total of 56,227 shares of Series A Preferred Stock remained outstanding.